Rosneft in talks with Eni, others for offshore deals-paper

 Putin, who returns to the Kremlin on May 7 after winning a March 4 election, has pledged various tax relief measures for offshore development.

-The prospect of a new tax regime was a key factor behind a deal between Rosneft and ExxonMobil, which last week unveiled details of their cooperation in the Russian Arctic and in North America.
+The prospect of a new tax regime was a key factor behind a deal between Rosneft and ExxonMobil (XOM.N), which last week unveiled details of their cooperation in the Russian Arctic and in North America.

 Russia’s offshore oil and gas reserves are estimated at 100 billion tonnes of oil equivalents.